Can you afford not to use a professional tax consultant?

 It should always be noted that HMRC rarely raise a tax investigation without believing that there is something wrong.

-If you are an individual or business in Liverpool that has been selected for a HMRC compliance check, it's important to be aware that before HMRC contacted you, they are likely to have conducted a rigorous exercise to try to ensure that the information that they are basing their belief that there is something wrong with the tax affairs of the person they intend to investigate is accurate and robust.
+Before individuals and businesses are selected for a HMRC compliance check, HMRC conduct a rigorous exercise to try to ensure that the information that they are basing their belief that there is something wrong with the tax affairs of the person they intend to investigate.